Global Diversified Marketing G - GuruFocus.com

 About Global Diversified Marketing Group

-Headquartered in Island Park, NY - Global Diversified Marketing Group Inc ( GDMK) operates as a global diversified holdings company through several divisions with one of its divisions as a global multi-line consumer packaged goods (“CPG”) with branded product lines.
+Headquartered in Island Park, NY - Global Diversified Marketing Group Inc operates as a diversified holdings company through several divisions with one of its divisions as a global multi-line consumer packaged goods (“CPG”) company with branded product lines.
 Another division is involved with acquiring ecommerce assets as well as private businesses in various verticals and scales them up.

 Safe Harbor Statement